13 Best Salesforce Alternatives in 2026

 Does Salesforce include invoicing or project management?

-Salesforce does not include built-in invoicing, proposals, or project management.
+No. Salesforce does not include built-in invoicing, proposals, contracts, or project management at any tier -- not Starter, not Pro Suite, not Enterprise, and not Unlimited.
 These require separate third-party tools or AppExchange add-ons at additional cost.
-An all-in-one platform like Agiled includes CRM, invoicing, project management, proposals, contracts, and a client portal in a single subscription.
+An all-in-one platform like Agiled includes CRM, invoicing, project management, proposals, contracts, and a client portal in a single subscription, eliminating the need for a multi-tool stack.

 For more useful information, browse the resources guide today!